These projects will be active over the 2018/2019 summer:

 - Trail maintenance and improvement programme: There's no getting around the fact that Arapuke see its fair share of rainfall and countering the resulting mud and erosion is one of our biggest challenges.
 This programme is aimed at making the Arapuke trails ridable pretty much year-round (please avoid riding immediately after heavy rain though!).
 We are also working to make the park as cohesive as possible.
 This means connections, extensions and revamps are always on the go.

-Please remember that Dig Days are held every month and are advertised on our Facebook page.
+Please remember that Dig Days are held most months and are advertised on our Facebook page.
 We would love to see you along to help us build and maintain the amazing trail network that we have.

 The Arapuke Trails Committee has planned out tracks across the whole of the Arapuke Recreation area.
 These plans will ensure that the full potential of Arapuke can be realised in a cohesive and balanced way.
 Upcoming projects include: